electrichive/waggledance/electric-hive-learning-guide.md

 	- What do people who’ve gone through the bootcamp or worked at it say about it?
 How recent are their comments?
 	- What is the general recent reputation for the bootcamp online, on Reddit, on Hacker News, and on SwitchUp, and Course Report?
 	- How difficult is it to get in?
 		- The best programs are fairly selective, with a somewhat difficult interview process.
 You need to study for these.
-The ones you can get into without studying are pretty much crap and useless.
+The ones you can get into without studying are usually not worth your time and energy.
 - Duration of the program
 	- Programs usually run anywhere from 3 months - 1 year.
 - Full-time vs. part-time